Illustration of a storefront showing different product prices per user role

 • You want to hide prices from your public-facing storePerhaps you only allow registered buyers to see prices or purchase.
 You can do this by hiding prices until login.
 This way, guest users will have to create an account and become registered users to view product prices.

-These are just some of the reasons why you might need WooCommerce role pricing.
+These are just some of the reasons why you might need role-based pricing in WooCommerce.
 Next, I'll tell you how to set it up using the two dynamic pricing WordPress plugins plugins I mentioned above.

-Method 1: Use Discount Manager to set up WooCommerce prices by user role
+Method 1: Use Discount Manager to set up WooCommerce discounts by user role

 WooCommerce Discount Manager is my favorite WooCommerce role-based pricing plugin because it's so flexible and suitable for any use case or industry.